pzerger/supplemental/CISSP/agreements.md

 MOUs are commonly used for public-private partnerships, research collaborations, sharing resources or personnel, joint policy initiatives, and other relationships with flexible or evolving objectives.

 More detail at [MOU on Wikipedia]](https://en.wikipedia.org/wiki/Memorandum_of_understanding)

+## Mutual assistance agreement (MAA)

+A **mutual assistance agreement (MAA)** is an agreement between two or more organizations, often in the same industry or region, to provide assistance to each other in the event of an emergency or business disruption.
+This may include sharing physical resources, technical skills and support, cybersecurity assistance, or other capabilities needed to continue critical business functions.

+MAAs help improve resilience and incident response, so they are commonly used for business continuity planning and organizational security.
+Industries like energy, finance, and healthcare frequently use MAAs to agree on aid in scenarios like power outages, cyber attacks, or other crises that could impact operations.

 ## Non-Disclosure Agreement (NDA)